CCMI-CDT/programming-projects/README.md

 Project proposals submitted using this form will be visible to the public, so please only enter information that you are happy for anyone to view.

+## Getting involved in a project

+If you are a student in the CDT and want the be involved in working on a project, the easiest way to express this is to comment on the issue for the project.
+You can also use the issue to ask questions about the project.
+It may be possible (and often is actively desired) for multiple people to work on a project together, so don't be immediately put off if someone is already working on a project that looks interesting to you.